Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: Acknowledgements

 \section{Acknowledgements}

 AMH is supported by the DOE NNSA Stockpile Stewardship Graduate Fellowship.
 AMH gratefully acknowledges the NANOGrav PIRE program for supporting travel to the University of Birmingham, UK, where much of this work was carried out.
-AMH also thanks the School of Physics and Astronomy and the Institute for Gravitational-Wave Astronomy for their hospitality during his visit to the University of Birmingham.
+AMH also thanks the School of Physics and Astronomy and the Institute for GW Astronomy for their hospitality during his visit to Birmingham.
 AS is supported by the Royal Society.
-We thank Maria Charisi, Eliu Huerta, Vicky Kalogera, Xavier Siemens, Joseph Lazio, Stephen Taylor, Chiara Mingarelli, and Maura McLaughlin for helpful comments and fruitful discussions.
+We thank Maria Charisi, Eliu Huerta, Vicky Kalogera, Xavier Siemens, Joseph Lazio, Stephen Taylor, Chiara Mingarelli, Maura McLaughlin, and Zoltan Haiman for helpful comments and fruitful discussions.

 \bsp